 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 WEST HAVEN, Nov.
-29, 2016 — The St. Patrick’s Day Committee will bestow its Irish Person of the Year award on St. Patrick’s Day at the city’s 26th annual St. Patrick’s Day Celebration.
+27, 2017 — The St. Patrick’s Day Committee will bestow its Irish Person of the Year award Friday, March 16, at the city’s 27th annual St. Patrick’s Day Celebration.

-The committee will fete the 2017 recipient by hanging a green street sign that names City Hall Square after the person for a year.
-The 2016 awardee, Board of Education and Democratic Town Committee Chairman James W. Morrissey, will take home his sign at the start of the ceremony.
+The committee will fete the 2018 recipient by hanging a green street sign that names City Hall Square after the person for a year.
+Last year’s awardee, Kelly Canning Ruickoldt, will take home her sign at the start of the ceremony.

 The honor is given each year to an Irish resident, or couple, who epitomizes service in West Haven’s vibrant Irish-American community.